Durenlab/LINGER/docs/GRN_infer.md

 tar -xzf data_bulk.tar.gz
 ```

-## Prepare the input data
+## Input data
-The input data should be in the same directory (Input_dir in this tutorial), which includes:
+The input data is anndata format.
+In this example, the input data is:
 - Single-cell multiome data including gene expression (RNA.txt in our example) and chromatin accessibility (ATAC.txt in our example).
 - Cell annotation/cell type label if you need the cell type specific gene regulatory network (label.txt in our example).
 ### RNA-seq
 The row of RNA-seq is gene symbol; the column is the barcode; the value is the count matrix.
 Here is our example:
 <div style="text-align: right">